-Click here to download a PDF version of the March 2014 TechUpdate.
+Click here to download a PDF version of the August 2014 TechUpdate.

-AHRI Completes Three Research Projects in 2013
+AHRI Completes Four Research Projects in 2014

 Ongoing Research Projects Cover Wide Range of Products

-This project is to develop a broad range of fan/motor efficiency data that can be readily used in EnergyPlus.
+AHRI-8012: Developing Fan Power Terminal Unit Performance Data and Models Compatible with EnergyPlus.
+This project will develop a broad range of fan/motor efficiency data that can be readily used in EnergyPlus.
 Models for alternative configurations/operations of series and parallel units will be developed.
 A leakage model is planned to be incorporated into the EnergyPlus model.
 The project is ongoing at Baylor University and expected to be completed July 2015.

-This project has two objectives:(1) to determine the optimal method to represent performance data over the application envelope which maximizes accuracy for a given number of test points and (2) to develop an estimate of the level of uncertainty in the each method as a function of measurement reproducibility and/or product-to-product variation, especially at the typical rating points given in the performance rating standard.
-The project is ongoing at Optimized Thermal Systems and expected to be completed July 2014.
+AHRI-8013: A Study of Methods to Represent Compressor Performance Data Over an Operating Envelope Based on a Finite Set of Test Data.
+This project will determine the optimal method to represent performance data over the application envelope, which maximizes accuracy for a given number of test points.
+The project will also develop an estimate of the level of uncertainty in each method as a function of measurement reproducibility and/or product-to-product variation, especially at the typical rating points given in the performance rating standard.
+The project is ongoing at Optimized Thermal Systems and expected to be completed in 2014.

-AHRI/ASHRAE Co-funded Projects Leverage AHRI Resources, Benefit Members
+Co-funded Projects Leverage AHRI Resources, Benefit Members

 AHRI works closely with ASHRAE to leverage the AHRI research program by co-funding with ASHRAE on projects that are of AHRI members’ interest, some of which are listed below.
 All AHRI co-funded ASHRAE project final reports are available to AHRI members upon request.

-Published Reports in 2013:
+Published Reports in 2014:

 Ongoing ASHRAE Projects:

+AHRTI-ASHRAE-1467: Balancing the Latent Heat Load between Display Cases & Store Comfort Cooling.
 This project seeks to provide a comprehensive assessment of energy savings potential in supermarkets by optimized design and operation of the combined HVACR systems.

-.
+AHRTI-ASHRAE-1507: Binary Refrigerant Flame Boundary.
 The project aims to develop, through a literature search, a database of past pertinent binary flame boundary concentrations, and to determine, through laboratory measurements, values for 10 additional refrigerant component pairs of commonly used and newly introduced flammable/nonflammable refrigerants pairs.
 This project is ongoing at Safety Consulting Engineers.

+AHRTI-ASHRAE-1535: A Heat Transfer and Friction Factor Correlation for Low Air-Side Reynolds Number Applications of Compact Heat Exchangers.
 The objective of this research is to develop airside heat transfer and pressure drop correlations for high performance compact heat exchangers under low-air velocity conditions.
 The project is ongoing at Florida International University.